eLearning for Educators

 Missouri has been a member of a ten-state, five-year, U.S. Dept. of Education Ready to Teach grant since October 2005.
 The purpose of the grant project is to develop a sustainable, systemic delivery of online professional development for teachers, particularly those in high-need schools.

-Grant partners include state education agencies and pubic broadcast stations in Alabama, Delaware, Kentucky, Maryland, Mississippi, Missouri, New Hampshire, North Carolina, Pennsylvania, and West Virginia.
+Grant partners include state education agencies and public broadcast stations in Alabama, Delaware, Kentucky, Maryland, Mississippi, Missouri, New Hampshire, North Carolina, Pennsylvania, and West Virginia.
 Boston College and the Education Development Center (EDC) EdTech Leaders® Online Program (ETLO) staff have provided technical assistance, consultation, and evaluation.
 Alabama Public Television is administering the grant.

 Major activities of the grant include: training instructors/course facilitators and launch existing e-learning course through ETLO, providing 25 courses for up to 500 teachers per state (year 1); training additional instructors, begin training online course developers, and expanding the number of courses offered in each state (year 2); adding instructors and new courses developed by state teams to address specific state needs (years 3-5); and conducting ongoing evaluation and research to validate the program premise that online professional development can impact student achievement (years 2-5).